pyvista/pyvista-tutorial/doc/source/getting-started.rst

 Installation
 ------------

-PyVista can be installed on several enviornments, including, but not limited to:
+PyVista can be installed on several environments, including, but not limited to:

 * **Locally**